opnfv/yardstick/docs/testing/user/userguide/03-architecture.rst

 Abstract
 ========
-This chapter describes the yardstick framework software architecture. we will introduce it from Use-Case View, Logical View, Process View and Deployment View.
+This chapter describes the yardstick framework software architecture.
+We will introduce it from Use-Case View, Logical View, Process View and Deployment View.
 More technical details will be introduced in this chapter.

 Overview
 ========